microsoft/verisol/INSTALL.md

 All regressions are expected to pass.

-To run a subset of examples during testing, add an optional parameter to limit the above run to a subset of tests that match a prefix string *<prefix>*
+To run a subset of examples during testing, add an optional parameter to limit the above run to a subset of tests that match a prefix string *<prefix>* (e.g. using Array will only run regresssions with Array in their prefix)

 `dotnet %VERISOL_PATH%\Sources\SolToBoogieTest\bin\Debug\netcoreapp2.2\SolToBoogieTest.dll %VERISOL_PATH% %VERISOL_PATH%\test\ [<prefix>]`